CounterCurrent Returns With Groundbreaking Arts Programming

 Follow the stories of four Palestinian refugees with this fully immersive experience.
 Films are projected onto the four walls of a gallery with each following a single person.
 Headphones in the center of the room provide audiences with one of the four stories told by the refugees, yet with view of all of them at once.
 The entire space allows the viewer to experience a moment in the Rashidieh Refugee Camp on the coast of Lebanon.
 The installation will run at The Brandon (1709 Westheimer) from April 18 to 23 from noon to 8 pm each day.

 At last year’s CounterCurrent, the Ghana ThinkTank posed the question, “What’s your Houston diversity problem?”
-The response was largely related to cultural and ethnic identity, and now think tanks in India, Iran, Indonesia, Morocco, Gaza, Serbia and Germany are looking for solutions to Houston’s problems.
-Through one-on-one conversation and installations, the Ghana ThinkTank will introduce audiences to the journey of our city’s diversity problems from here to the think tanks and back again.
+The response was largely related to cultural and ethnic identity, and now think tanks in India, Iran, Indonesia, Morocco, Gaza, Serbia and Germany are looking for solutions for Houston’s problems.
+Through one-on-one conversation and installations, Ghana ThinkTank will introduce audiences to the journey of our city’s diversity problems from here to the think tanks and back again.
 The Ghana ThinkTank will be traveling throughout Houston during the run of the festival, check the CounterCurrent website for location updates.

 Incorporating elements of kabuki, flamenco and contemporary dance, this interdisciplinary performance is the work of Argentinian-born Daniel Proietto, trained in kabuki, and 76-year old Shōji Kojima, who moved from Japan to Spain to become a master of flamenco.
 The two award-winning dancers present a two-hour performance created by Norwegian company winter guests and its choreographer Alan Lucien Øyen.
 Performances take place through April 18 to 20 at 7 pm each day at MATCH-BOX 2 with free tickets available online.

 A site specific sculptural and sound installation at the Eldorado Ballroom (2310 Elgin), which has served the Third Ward as a legendary venue for blues and jazz players from the 1940s through the 1970s, artist Kevin Beasley presents Movement V: Ballroom.
-Exploring cultural, personal and historical contexts, Beasley will feature sixteen sculptural works to amplify the sounds produced by visitors’ movement, as the installation exists only with the movement of people and their physical engagement in the largely darkened space.
+Exploring cultural, personal and historical contexts, Beasley will feature sixteen sculptural works to amplify the sounds produced by visitors’ movement, the installation exists only with the movement of people and their physical engagement with the largely darkened space.
 The installation will be on view from April 18 to 23 from noon to 8 pm each day, and Beasley will also perform and engage with the installation on April 22 at 8 pm.

 This performance lecture from Chicano artist-activist Harry Gamboa Jr. revolves around the myth of contemporary society based on the artist’s experiences in Los Angeles and “its subtle layering of codes, rules, and visual markers that contribute to making a sophisticated living space for millions of people.”
 He will discuss the many works he’s directed with his current performance troupe, Visual Vérité, as well as works he produced with a group of young Chicano artists in the ’70s and ’80s.
 The performance will take place at the Quintero Theatre at the University of Houston on April 20 at 6:30 pm and free tickets are available online.